knative/docs/docs/reference/api/serving.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>TimeoutSeconds holds the max duration the instance is allowed for
+<p>TimeoutSeconds is the maximum duration in seconds that the request routing
-responding to a request.
+layer will wait for a request delivered to a container to begin replying (send network traffic).
 If unspecified, a system default will be provided.</p>
 </td>
 </tr>
 </table>